quentinsf/IMAPdedup/README.md

     python3 imapdedup.py ...

+If you use the excellent [uv](https://docs.astral.sh/uv/) tool, you can probably, as an alternative, just run the following without explicitly installing the package:

+    uvx imapdedup

+or

+    uvenv run imapdedup

-If you might want to modify the script yourself, I recommend using [uv](https://docs.astral.sh/uv/).
-You can then simply get a copy of the source and use:
+depending on your version, and if you want to modify the script yourself, you can simply get a copy of the source and use:

     uv run imapdedup ....

-which will create a virtualenv for you and keep it up to date as you experiment without you having to think much about it or do any activation and deactivation.
+which will create a virtualenv for you, and keep it up to date as you experiment, without you having to think much about it or do any activation and deactivation.

 ### Using Docker